 Performing a soft reset should be able to fix your iPhone XR that is stuck on headphone mode after an iOS update.
 Hence, there are also other ways to fix the problem especially if it isn’t a minor case.
 To know more about correcting this kind of issue in your end, read on.

 When your iPhone does not produce any sounds and shows an onscreen prompt that it’s on headphones even if not, it implies that your iPhone is likely enduring some sort of audio problems or it’s probably stuck in headphone mode.
 Find out why this happens and how to deal with this issue.

 Audio problems on iPhones, including those affecting the headphone system are usually attributed to hardware damage.
 Other cases are software-related.
 Tackled in this post is a similar issue on the iPhone XR that’s stuck in headphone mode.
-Read on to view all possible solutions.

 Before we move on to our troubleshooting, if you happen to find this post while looking for a solution to a different problem, then visit our iPhone XR Help Guides page for we have already addressed some of the most common issues with this device.
 We may have already published articles that could help you fix your problem.
 Find issues that are similar to yours and feel free to use our solutions.